marcobeierer/wordpress-sitemapgenerator/src/readme.txt

 1. The user interface of the Sitemap Generator.

 == Changelog ==
+= 1.0.2 =
+*Release Date - 10th August, 2015*

+* Added information about the use of an external server to the readme file.
+* Use the native WordPress functions to load the JavaScript files.

 = 1.0.1 =
 *Release Date - 8th August, 2015*